RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 All certificates shall include a critical key usage extension.

 Public keys that are bound into subscriber user certificates shall be used only for signing or encrypting, but not both.
-User certificates that assert id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, or id-fpki-common-cardAuth shall only assert the *digitalSignature* bit.
+User certificates that assert id-fpki-common-authentication, id-fpki-common-pivi-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, id-fpki-common-cardAuth, or id-fpki-common-pivi-cardAuth shall only assert the *digitalSignature* bit.
 Other user certificates to be used for digital signatures shall assert both the *digitalSignature* and *nonRepudiation* bits.
 User certificates that contain RSA public keys that are to be used for key transport shall assert the *keyEncipherment* bit.
 User certificates that contain elliptic curve public keys that are to be used for key agreement shall assert the *keyAgreement* bit.